kammitama5/kammitama5.github.io/_posts/2021-10-24-Sunday-October-24th.md

 been in this community for a long time!
 It's been since about 2017 or 2018, to be honest.
 Everyone was so nice!

 ## Who told you Number Theory confs don't have computers?
+- An Apple II!
+Reminded me of being at [CHM in Mountain View!](https://www.computerhistory.org/babbage/)

 <img src="/images/unt2021/unt1.png" width="500">

 ## Some Olivier models I took photos of